Skip to content →

 How to use Linear: Large & scaling companies

-Linear is designed to support the core elements of the software development lifecycle: Planning and building exceptional products.
-For rapidly scaling companies, or those already larger in size, Linear helps you to maintain visibility into product progress and increase product building velocity amidst growing complexity.
+Linear is designed to support the core elements of the software development lifecycle.
+For large or rapidly scaling companies, Linear helps increase shipping velocity while keeping work visible.

 Setting up your workspace